rhoust-home/screenshot_app_tutorial/README.md

 # screenshot_app_tutorial

-Following SwiftUI YouTube tutorial to learn MacOS app development
+Learning Goal: Follow Karin Prater's SwiftUI tutorials to learn / gain exposure to SwiftUI on macOS.

+Program Goal: Create a simplistic app that will take screenshots on macOS.